 The Kentucky Law Enforcement Professional Standards Committee awarded the ULPD a Certificate of Accreditation.
 This certificate states that ULPD has fulfilled all the accreditation standards as established by the Kentucky Association of Chiefs of Police.
 Public Safety is part of ULPD and consist of Emergency Management and Fire Safety.

-As a community of more than 25,000 members, the University of Louisville experiences traffic accidents, injuries, crimes and other emergencies.
+As a community of more than 30,000 members, the University of Louisville experiences traffic accidents, injuries, crimes, and other emergencies.
 All students, staff, faculty, and visitors are strongly encouraged to report all campus crimes and safety related issues to the University Police.
-If it is an emergency, dial 9-1-1, or (502) 852-6111 for non-emergencies.
-Our tele-communication center is part of the 911 Emergency System and has direct radio communications with Louisville Metro Safe Dispatch Center, fire and other first responders.
-All University of Louisville properties with an automatic fire alarm system, and/or equipped with an intrusion and duress alarm are electronically monitored by tele-communications center.
-A trained tele-communicator will direct the appropriate police response to the emergency or suspicious activity.
+If it is an emergency, dial 911, or (502) 852-6111 for non-emergencies.
+Our telecommunication center is part of the 911 Emergency System and has direct radio communications with Louisville Metro Safe Dispatch Center, fire, and other first responders.
+All University of Louisville properties with an automatic fire alarm system, and/or equipped with an intrusion and duress alarm are electronically monitored by telecommunications center.
+A trained telecommunicator will direct the appropriate police response to the emergency or suspicious activity.
 The university police tele-communications center is open 24 hours a day, 7 days a week.
 The tele-communications center is equipped with a telecommunications device (TTD) for communications with the hearing impaired.
+These services are available to all eligible students, faculty, and staff regardless of race, color, national origin, sex, disability, or age.